 Why use this?

-If you’re designing a single page layout then I’d recommend trying to use top navigation links with text.
+If you’re designing a single page layout then I’d recommend using a sticky navbar at the top of the page.
 This makes it easier to see what each slide represents and what sort of information is on the page.